General Introduction to Ocean Accounts

 Marine Spatial Planning (MSP)

-Marine Spatial Planning (MSP) frameworks organize the spatial allocation of ocean activities.
-Ocean Accounts can provide standardized data inputs to MSP processes and help evaluate outcomes of spatial planning decisions over time[27].
-Because both MSP and ocean accounts use spatial units, the two approaches are natural complements -- MSP defines where activities can happen, and ocean accounts measure what actually happens and what changes as a result.
+Marine Spatial Planning (MSP) frameworks organise the spatial allocation of ocean activities.
+Ocean accounts can provide standardised data inputs to MSP processes and help evaluate outcomes of spatial planning decisions over time[26].
+Because both MSP and ocean accounts use spatial units, the two approaches are natural complements—MSP defines where activities can happen, and ocean accounts measure what actually happens and what changes as a result.

 3.7 Data quality and uncertainty